 We have had the same event when the Global Catalogs were not available.

 In a fit of service disabling in the name of server hardening, I discovered that this event (along with the related 9057, 9143 & 9176 events) can be generated by disabling the TCP/IP NetBIOS Helper Service.

-As per ME279742, this problem is caused by the File and Printer Sharing services not being bound to all the network cards in a multihomed machine.
+, this problem is caused by the File and Printer Sharing services not being bound to all the network cards in a multihomed machine.
 Apparently, Windows 2000 is attempting to access its Sysvol share through the primary network adapter to read the group policies.
 Because the share is unavailable through that adapter, the operation does not work.

-The ME314294 suggests that this error may occur if the "Manage Auditing and Security Log" right (SeSecurityPrivilege) was removed for the Exchange Enterprise Servers domain local group on some or all of the domain controllers.
+suggests that this error may occur if the "Manage Auditing and Security Log" right (SeSecurityPrivilege) was removed for the Exchange Enterprise Servers domain local group on some or all of the domain controllers.